Use the information in this section to inspect Elasticsearch requests and find solutions to common problems.

 - Ensure fill color and border color are distinguishable from map tiles.
 It’s hard to see white features on a white background.

-Tiles are not displayededit
+Custom tiles are not displayededit